School Holiday Programs

-How Many Students Can Attend?
+How Many Students Can Attend our School Programs?

 There is a maximum capacity of 30 students/participants per group program.
 Classes exceeding 30 students/participants will be required to divide their class in two groups.